Colombian Shark Catfish, Tete Sea Catfish, White Tip Shark CatfishFamily: Ariidae Ariopsis seemanniPhoto © Animal-World: Courtesy David Brough

 - Meaty Food: Some of Diet - Crustaceans like shrimp, and strips of squid or other fish are recommended.

-- Feeding Frequency: Several feedings per day - This fish grows quickly and as requires a large quantity of high quality food as well as variety.
+- Feeding Frequency: Several feedings per day - This fish grows quickly, requiring a large quantity of high quality foods as well as variety.

-The tank should have weekly water changes of 30%.
-Make sure to remove any dead and diseased fish, the Silver-Tip will feed on carcasses potentially getting sick itself.
-The substrate should be vacuumed weekly to assure no amonia pockets.
-When doing aquarium maintenance it may behoove you to wear glove because these fish have posionious spines that may sting.
+The tank should have weekly water changes of 30% and the substrate should be vacuumed.
+Make sure to remove any dead and diseased fish as the Silver-Tip will feed on carcasses potentially getting sick itself.

 - Minimum Tank Size: 75 gal (284 L) - Silver-tipped Sharks are large and active and should be given ample swimming space.
 75 gallons is adequate for a single fish but 100 or more gallons is recommended for a small group.